ryansheehy0/Neo-C/Readme.md

   // Function body
 ```

-See the [standard libraries](./standard_libraries.md) built into Neo-C.
+See the [standard libraries](./Standard_Libraries/standard_libraries.md) built into Neo-C.

-- Namespaces have been removed from Neo-C.
+- Namespaces have been removed from Neo-C because there isn;t the problem of overlapping names.

 ## Automatic hoisting
 Neo-C allows for automatic function, class, struct, and union hoisting so that you can use them above where they are defined.